-Added to these headaches are the sobering facts that over 59 million Americans are without health care coverage; 20% of U.S. adults reported problems paying their medical bills; and 31% of U.S. adults admitted spending too much time on insurance paperwork, disputes and coverage denial.
+A recent health care industry study showed that 59 million Americans are without health care coverage; 20% of U.S. adults reported problems paying their medical bills; and 31% of U.S. adults admitted spending too much time on insurance paperwork, disputes and coverage denial.

 Artists can take advantage of several low-cost options.
 The Artist Trust in Seattle, Washington, offers low-cost health care options as part of their membership package, while the Austin, Texas-based SIMS Foundation offers mental health and addiction recovery services to local musicians.
 Brooklyn's Woodhull Hospital offers the Artist Access Program, an opportunity to trade talents for medical checkups, while The Hour Exchange in Portland, Maine, is a similar bartering program open to anyone.

 While The Group of One option is restricted to Washington state, the Small Business Jobs Act is not.
-The White House estimates this bill will provide over $1.9 billion in tax relief for the nation's entrepreneurial backbone, allowing millions of self-employed business owners to deduct the cost of health insurance on their 2010 taxes.
+The White House estimates it provides $1.9 billion in tax relief for the nation's entrepreneurial backbone, allowing millions of self-employed business owners to deduct the cost of health insurance on their taxes.

-6) Itemize.
-If the total amount of medical expenses is greater than 7.5% of your adjusted gross income (AGI), the amount can be deducted from 2010 federal taxes.
+If the total amount of medical expenses is greater than 7.5% of your adjusted gross income (AGI), the amount can be deducted from federal taxes.
 Not sure what procedures can be included?
 IRS Publication 502 offers a handy list.